-While comprehensive care within the Lung Center at Brigham and Women’s Hospital offers surgical lung volume reduction (VATS), clinician-researcher Craig P. Hersh, MD, in the Center’s COPD and Emphysema Program said the lower risk of the valves offsets any slightly lower effectiveness.
+While comprehensive care within the Lung Center at Brigham and Women’s Hospital includes being one of the few centers in New England to offer surgical lung volume reduction, clinician-researcher Craig P. Hersh, MD, in the Center’s COPD and Emphysema Program said the lower risk of the valves offsets any slightly lower effectiveness.
 The valves also can serve as a bridge to transplant or offer relief for patients with little other recourse.

 “Some patients are not candidates for lung reduction or transplant.
 For that patient, there may be no other options.
-But this is an option,” added Tsukada, an early adopter of the valves, who has trained in both the Spiration® Valve System and the Zephyr® Endobronchial Valve.
+But this is an option,” added Dr. Tsukada, who like Dr. Shafiq has trained in both the Spiration® Valve System and the Zephyr® Endobronchial Valve.

 Patient Care Process for Valve Implantation

 Extensive patient evaluation precedes implantation of either of the two valves, which have slightly different patient criteria.